-I don’t want my work to be completely understood from just one view.
-The idea with each piece of work is that the viewer is drawn around the piece.
+I do not want my work to be completely understood from just one view.
+The idea with each of my works is that the viewer is drawn around the piece.
 I try to create movement in each piece of work, sometimes with twists and turns or balance and angles.
-As the viewer walks around the sculpture each view is different and there can be surprises and unexpected interest.
-With the Olympic Icarus (Icarus I) I put a feather at the back of the base so that people would get a little surprise when they saw it lying there.
+As the viewer walks around the sculpture, each view is different and there can be surprises and unexpected interest.
+With the Olympic Icarus (‘Icarus I’), I put a feather at the back of the base so that people would get a little surprise when they saw it lying there.

 I enjoy the changes to my work and the different objects that stimulate my imagination and urge me to create something new, which is why I often work on something completely new and different from previous work.
 I enjoy the change and stimulation.

 I get a thrill from beginning a piece of work and not knowing where I am going with it.
 It will either work successfully or not, but it does not matter as I enjoy the process so much.
 The work is very tactile.
 I love the experience of working with either clay or plaster; they are quite different ways of working, but both are fun and can be quite sensual.
 I love the physicality of working on a large piece and can work for hours and hours at a time without getting tired or losing my excitement.